 STEP 2: SUPPLEMENTAL APPLICATION

 Applicants to the OU Hudson College of Public Health are required to submit a supplemental application and fee.
 The supplemental application is available via the OU Health Sciences Center website at: https://apps.ouhsc.edu/admissions/.
+Please note that the PhD in Health Promotion Sciences program will be listed under "Graduate College" in the online application (MS & PhD programs are listed under "Graduate College' but are taught by the Hudson College of Public Health).
 Applicants must select the same program(s) in the supplemental application as they did in the SOPHAS application.

 Curriculum: completion of a minimum of 60 credit hours post-Master’s degree.
 A Student who previously has not completed the MPH core courses or earned a MPH degree will complete the overview course in the first academic year of enrollment: